 Matching you with children

 Your adoption social worker will visit you to draw up a matching agreement once you have been approved to adopt.
 This agreement will outline how we will go about finding the right match for you and your family.

 We will then begin to consider whether there are children waiting for adoption locally who might be a suitable match for you.

 If no local children are identified as possible matches, our social workers will look for children across a wider area using the National Adoption Register (with your consent) and Adoption Link.

 Introductions and placement

 Next we will arrange an adoption planning meeting where you, your social worker, the child’s social worker, your child’s foster carers and their social worker will get together.

-You will discuss and pull together all the planning required to ensure you have everything you need and the child is as prepared as possible for the move to your care.
+We will discuss and pull together all the planning required to ensure you have everything you need and the child is as prepared as possible for the move to your care.
 At this meeting a very detailed introduction plan will be agreed to set out how best to introduce the child to you, and vice versa.
-Introductions last between 1-6 weeks, depending on the age and needs of the children.

 Supporting adopters and children

 The early days and weeks of placement are life-changing and can be very exciting.
 They can also be exhausting and anxiety-provoking.
-Here in West Sussex we are very committed to providing adopters with high-quality support and we will make sure that you and the child or children you plan to adopt receive regular social work visits.
+Here in West Sussex we are committed to providing adopters with high-quality support and we will make sure that you and the child/children you plan to adopt receive regular social work visits.